Stacey Strange (Owner, Founder, Creative Director):

 After spending the first eighteen years of her life growing up on the edge of nowhere in Minnesota, Stacey (née Kigner) packed her bags and headed east to attend Vassar College, where she majored in English and spent four years in the school’s recreational circus group, the Barefoot Monkeys.

 She has performed up and down the east coast in performances ranging from street fairs to music videos.
 She specializes in aerial silks, solo and duo lyra and Spanish web.

 In addition to performing and teaching, she has produced and directed several professional shows including Missed Connections, and SPECIAL RELATIVITY: Circus Through Space and Time, and Reverie in Black and White.
 Her latest show, Sherlock Holmes and the Sapphire Night completed a New England tour in 2017.
-She completed her Fabric Teacher Training in 2012 at NECCA.
+She completed her Fabric Teacher Training in 2011 at NECCA.
 She opened Air Temple Arts in 2013.